blabla1337/skf-flask/skf/markdown/knowledge_base/194-knowledge_base--Do_not_support_untrusted_client_side_technology--.md

 **Description:**

-when using unsupported client side technologies
+when using unsupported client side technologies you have an high change of being compromised.
+This is due the fact the code can be malicious and could do evil stuff to the user.

 **Solution:**